 This card has no annual fee at all (see rates and fees), though of course the benefits aren’t as good.
 You’ll still receive complimentary Hilton Silver elite status with the Hilton Amex Card.
 Yes, that isn’t nearly the same as Gold, but checking into a Hilton hotel with some sort of elite status — versus no status at all — can only help.

-And with the Hilton Amex Card, you’ll earn 7 points for every dollar you spend on eligible purchases at Hilton hotels, and 5 points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations.
+And with the Hilton Amex Card, you’ll earn 7 points for every dollar you spend on eligible purchases at Hilton hotels and resorts, and 5 points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations.
 You’ll also earn 3 points per dollar spent on all other eligible purchases.
 And through December 31, 2022, all bonus points earned from eligible purchases will count as Base Points towards Elite tier qualification and Lifetime Diamond status.

 Not sure which Hilton card to get?
 We recommend trying the Hilton Surpass Card with its better benefits and higher bonus to start — the card will easily pay for itself in the first year.
 Then, if you find the benefits are worth paying the fee after the first year, you can either keep it or convert it to the Hilton Amex Card with no annual fee going forward.